History of Greece: Modernization

 In the late 19th century, modernization transformed the social structure of Greece.
 The population grew rapidly, putting heavy pressure on the system of small farms with low productivity.
 Overall, population density more than doubled from 41 persons per square mile in 1829 to 114 in 1912 (16 to 44 per km^{2}).
 One response was emigration to the United States, with a quarter million people leaving between 1906 and 1914.
 Entrepreneurs found numerous business opportunities in the retail and restaurant sectors of American cities; some sent money back to their families, others returned with hundreds of dollars, enough to purchase a farm or a small business in the old village.
 The urban population tripled from 8% in 1853 to 24% in 1907.
 Athens grew from a village of 6000 people in 1834, when it became the capital, to 63,000 in 1879, 111,000 in 1896, and 167,000 in 1907.

 In Athens and other cities, men arriving from rural areas set up workshops and stores, creating a middle class.
 They joined with bankers, professional men, university students, and military officers, to demand reform and modernization of the political and economic system.
 Athens became the center of the merchant marine, which quadrupled from 250,000 tons in 1875 to more than 1,000,000 tons in 1915.
 As the cities modernized, businessmen adopted the latest styles of Western European architecture.
+During this period there was a gradual development of industry (including heavy industry, such as shipbuilding), initially centered in Ermoupolis and Piraeus.